 You may have seen similar cleaning putty products on TV to pick up dust and grime but just use normal Play-Doh instead!

 10) Use equal amounts of lemon juice and baking soda to help remove rust from metal parts.

 The chemical reaction between the citric acid in the lemon and baking soda creates an effective rust remover.

 11) Clean wooden and bamboo cutting boards with kosher salt and lemon.

 One ounce of lemon juice contains 1.44 grams of citric acid so it also helps kill any bacteria on the cutting board.
 Cut a lemon in half and rub the first half to clean the board.
-Next generously sprinkle the board with kosher salt and let sit for 10-15 minutes.
-Finally, use the second half of lemon and rub the salt into the board.
+Next, generously sprinkle the board with kosher salt and let sit for 10-15 minutes.
+Finally, use the second half of the lemon and rub the salt into the board.
 Rinse off the salt and lemon juice and dry with a clean cloth.
 Clean and disinfected with only natural ingredients!